-- Adoption adds an adoptee to the list.

-- Abandon takes an adoptee out of the list,

-- after checking at runtime that it is there!
+- Adoption (a.k.a. give) adds an adoptee to the list. - Abandon (a.k.a. take) extracts an adoptee from the list, - and fails at runtime if it isn't in the list!

 This removes the difficulties with static regions.